gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 Enable Elasticsearch search in **Admin > Settings > Integrations**.
 That's it.
 Enjoy it!

+### Index limit

+Currently for repository and snippet files, GitLab would only index up to 1 MB of content, in order to avoid indexing timeout.

 ## GitLab Elasticsearch Rake Tasks

 There are several rake tasks available to you via the command line: